Great Compact Discs: Sun Ra

 Sun Ra and His Outer Space Arkestra, Omniverse

-Recorded September 13th, 1979; originally released 1979; reissued 2021 (Discogs) with two bonus tracks, both concert recordings, from 1977 and 1979
+Recorded September 13th, 1979; released 1979; reissued 2021 (Discogs) with two bonus tracks, both concert recordings, from 1977 and 1979

 ~

-Sun Ra and His Outer Space Arkestra - A Fireside Chat with Lucifer
+Sun Ra and His Outer Space Arkestra, A Fireside Chat with Lucifer

-Recorded September 1982; originally released 1983; reissued 2014 as a download, 2020 on C. D. (Discogs)
+Recorded September 1982; released 1983 (Discogs); reissued 2014 as a download, 2020 on C. D. (Discogs)

-Sun Ra and His Outer Space Arkestra - Celestial Love
+Sun Ra and His Outer Space Arkestra, Celestial Love

 ~

-studio albums - later years
+studio recordings - later years

-The Sun Ra Arkestra - Reflections in Blue
+The Sun Ra Arkestra, Reflections in Blue

 Recorded December 18th and 19th, 1986; released 1987 (Discogs)

-The Sun Ra Arkestra - Hours After
+The Sun Ra Arkestra, Hours After

 Recorded December 18th and 19th, 1986; released 1989 (Discogs)